quicsec/quicsec/QuicSec-ConfigurationManager-EnvVars.md

 QuicSec settings can be configured on a given quicsec-enabled workload with environment variables.
 As an alternative, a more sophisticated platform specific control plane (e.g., a Kubernetes operator) can be used to update configuration state and policy rules with the configuration manager via an API.

 ## QuicSec Configuration Manager
 Configuration Manager is a component of QuicSec that unifies configuration of each of the QuicSec components.
-It [configures quicsec](#general-configuration) via environment variables or via [Config rules](#config-rules) in the json file (path specified in QUICSEC_CORE_CONFIG).
-Also it watches [AuthZ rules](#authz-rules) in the json file within the file path specified in QUICSEC_SECURITY_MTLS_AUTHZ_RULES_PATH to maintain connection authentication and authorization rules.
+It's possible to [configures quicsec](#general-configuration) via environment variables or via [Config rules](#config-rules) in the json file (path specified in QUICSEC_CORE_CONFIG).
+The [Config rules](#config-rules) is responsible to maintain authentication and authorization rules (this rules are constantly watches for changes - no need to restart application).

 Optionally, an external control plane (e.g., a Kubernetes operator) can maintain the configurations pertinent to the particular workload including authorization rules